nodestream-proj/nodestream/docs/docs/reference/extractors.md

 The documentation below contains information on the supported `StreamConnector` and `StreamRecordFormat` options and how to configure them.
-See the [Customizing The Stream Extractor](../guides/customizing-the-stream-extractor.md) guide to learn how to add your own implementions of these classes.
+See the [Customizing The Stream Extractor](../guides/customizing-the-stream-extractor.md) guide to learn how to add your own implementations of these classes.

 #### Top Level Arguments